FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 For these reasons we opted for two rectangular plates; the top plate is `3x4x1/4` and the bottom plate is `5x4x1/4`.
 The top plate is centered over the bottom plate with an inch margin on the left and right sides of the force gauge.
 The top plate is smaller to provide a concentrate area to deliver the force as well as the requirements of the loadcell's placement.

+###### HX711
+This is the hardware which connects the force gauge to the arduino. it works by output a 5V to the loadcell and using the return voltage it calculates the resistence using an ADC, analog to digital conversion, which is translated to the weight in grams being stored on a 24-bit register.
+When the HX711 recieves a `HIGH` signal it performs a digital write of the next bit to be read.

 ###### Microcontrollers
 **Arduino**'s role was to read and compute the data outputed from the force gauge through the amplifier.
 Reading the digital output it would convert this using offsets and scaling to determine the number of pounds which it would then output.